gridsome/gridsome.org/blog/2019-08-25-gridsome-07/index.md

 slug: gridsome-v07
 author: [hjvedvik, tommyvedvik]
 date: 2019-08-25
-excerpt: "..."
+excerpt: "Version 0.7 is finally here with a new Schema API, Dynamic Routing, a better way to setup Templates, Custom App.vue, and more!"
 ---

+- [New Schema API](#schema-api): Define what fields that are coming from an external source.
+- [New template configuration](#new-template-configuration): Setup templates and routes for collections in one place.
+- [Dynamic routing](#dynamic-routing): File-based & Programmatically dynamic routing.
+- [Custom App.vue](#custom-appvue): Use to create a global layout that can have full-page transitions.

 ## Schema API

 Gridsome generates the GraphQL schema for metadata and collections based on the data which is discovered on startup.
-That's great for simple projects but will often lead to errors with for example missing fields because content has been removed in an external source.
+That's great for simple projects but will often lead to errors with, for example missing fields because content has been removed in an external source.
 This API lets you define your own schema types to have persisted fields.

 ```js
 api.loadSource(({ addSchemaTypes }) => {